Learn about issues that can arise with submersible motors

 Under-voltage typically is caused by sizing the drop cables (supply cables) too small or by the utility grid supplying low voltage to the site.
 Ohms law is always in effect in electrical circuits (V=I ¥ Z).
 Voltage equals the current flowing in a circuit multiplied by the impedance (the resistance of a cable is usually the majority of the impedance).

-As smaller diameter drop cables are used (they are cheaper), the resistance increases (less copper = higher resistance).
+As smaller diameter drop cables are used, the resistance increases.
 As the resistance of the lead goes up, the voltage drop in the lead goes up as well for a given operating current.

 For a fixed supply voltage from a transformer, as the voltage drop in the lead goes up, the terminal voltage at the motor must go down.
 As the voltage at the motor terminals fall, the motor must have more current to produce the same horsepower (which induction motors want to do).
 Eventually, too much current is flowing for the size of winding wires used in the motor and internal overheating begins to take place.
 This leads to failure of the motor.